DMCC: Medical Devices from Design to Market Launch

 • Post-Marketing Surveillance

-Skills for professional integration into positions of responsibility in the target sector of medical devices:
+Skills required for professional entry into senior-level positions in the medical device sector:

 • Identify a clinical need and define the specifications for an innovative medical device